-My contributions to the 2001-2003 MANTRA-PIRANA project led to the discovery of the Amazon plume as a globally significant CO2 sink.
-I led 15 co-PIs in ANACONDAS/ROCA, funded by NSF-OCE and the Gordon and Betty Moore Foundation, on 3 international expeditions (2010-2012) to explore the climate-sensitive controls and mechanisms of this massive carbon sink.
-The effort generated > 25 papers and data synthesis is ongoing.
+My group's contributions to the 2001-2003 "MANTRA-PIRANA" expeditions led to the discovery of the Amazon plume as a globally significant CO2 sink.
+I then lead 15 co-PIs in ANACONDAS/ROCA: 3 international expeditions (2010-2012) to explore the climate-sensitive controls and mechanisms of this carbon sink, funded by NSF-OCE and the Gordon and Betty Moore Foundation.
+The effort generated > 25 papers, with additional works in preparation.
 Collaborations with Brazilian scientists were critical to the outcome, and included the discovery of a new coral reef near the river mouth.
 The project led to a visiting professorship in Brazil to mentor Brazilian graduate students.